The Emotional Journey of Creating Anything Great [Infographic]

 - This is going to be a lot of work — As you get into the thick of things…

 - This sucks I have no idea what I’m doing — When you realize that this is actually harder than you thought

 - #%@}!!!!!!!!!!! — When you hit the point where you’ve invested way too much time/energy into this, and things aren’t turning out the way you want

 - Ok but it still sucks — When you start to see some kind of result from your work so far…

 - Quick, let’s call it a day and say we learned something — As you fluctuate between wanting to push through and being drained by past efforts

 - Wow — #9 to #11: the creation process

 - This is one of the things I am most proud of — Reaching the finishing line 🙂

 As someone who has completed several book projects before, and I’m in fact in the middle of one right now (I’m working on the 30BBM upgrade which is turning out to be a bigger project than I had planned), I can relate to this.

-The dichotomy between phases #1 and #5 is especially normal as most people usually severely underestimate the work needed for a goal.
+The contrast between phases #1 and #5 is especially normal as most people usually severely underestimate the work needed for a goal.
 This gap in perception is widened the more expectations they have of the goal (this is also why I dislike many online “gurus” and coaches who overhype the results and gloss over the work involved in any goal; they basically cause people to run around in circles later).